genomika/summercourse/Course_Materials/quality-control/Tutorial.md

 Unlike general fixed-length trimming (e.g. trimming 100 bp sequences to 50 bp), adapter trimming removes differing numbers of 3' bases depending on where the adapter sequence is found.

 You must tell an adapter trimming program what your R1 and R2 adapters look like.
-The GSAF website describes the flavaors of Illumina adapter and barcode sequence in more detail https://wikis.utexas.edu/display/GSAF/Illumina+-+all+flavors.
+The GSAF website describes the flavaors of Illumina adapter and barcode sequence in more detail [https://wikis.utexas.edu/display/GSAF/Illumina+-+all+flavors](https://wikis.utexas.edu/display/GSAF/Illumina+-+all+flavors).

 The cutadapt program is an excellent tool for removing adapter contamination.
-The program is not available through TACC's module system but we linked a copy into your $HOME/local/bin directory.
+The program is not available through server module system but we linked a copy into your $HOME/local/bin directory.

-A common application of cutadapt is to remove adapter contamination from small RNA library sequence data, so that's what we'll show here, assuming GSAF-format small RNA library adapters.

 When you run cutadapt you give it the adapter sequence to trim, and this is different for R1 and R2 reads.
 Here's what the options look like (without running it on our files yet).